broadinstitute/gatk-sv/README.md

 * `wdl/GATKSVPipelineSingleSample.wdl`: Runs GATK-SV on a single sample, given a reference panel

 #### Inputs
-Example workflow inputs can be found in `/inputs`.
+Example workflow inputs can be found in `/input_templates` or `/test_input_templates`.
 All required resources are available in public Google buckets.

 #### MELT
 **Important**: The example input files contain MELT inputs that are NOT public (see [Requirements](#requirements)).
 These include: